collapsed-stacks/startups/questions/9388/company-b-pays-individual-x-on-behalf-of-company-a-instead-of-b-paying-a-then-a.md

 - tagged: `taxes`
 - score: 2

-<p>Company A is in Ireland.
+Company A is in Ireland.
 Company B is in America.
 Company A does work for Company B and receives regular payments from B.  Company A has need to pay an individual X a per diem allowance while X is in America.
-Company B pays X directly (on behalf of A) and subtracts that amount from the regular payments to A.</p>
+Company B pays X directly (on behalf of A) and subtracts that amount from the regular payments to A.

-<p>What is this called so that I can investigate tax implications of it.</p>
+What is this called so that I can investigate tax implications of it.

 ## No Answers